Zjtep/Zjtep.github.io/blog.md

 permalink: /blog/
 ---

 “Knowing yourself is the beginning of all wisdom.”
+Too bad Johnny Snow knows nothing

 <ul class="listing">
 {% for post in site.posts %}